 - Carefully pour the batter into an ungreased angel food cake tube pan and spread evenly throughout.
 It is important that you do not grease this pan as any oil will deflate the meringue.
 The cake will cling to the sides and rise as it is supposed to.

-- Place into the preheated oven and bake for 35-40 minutes or the cake begins to pull away from the sides and it springs back when touched.
-Once baked, remove from the oven and place upside down onto a cooling rack, plate or cake stand.
+- Once baked, remove from the oven and place upside down onto a cooling rack, plate or cake stand.
 Allow to cool for about 1 hour.
 Carefully run a butter knife around the edges of the pan on both the outside edge and the inside tube.
 Remove the cake from the pan.

 - Pipe on or cover your cake with chocolate whipped cream and strawberries for extra garnish.
 Serve and enjoy!Chocolate Whipped Cream Frosting